 Speed and Performance

-Speed tests were performed on a 50 Mbps fiber connection.
-As you can see from the base test results, my internet wasn't performing as fast as it is supposed to (which is very common where I live).
-The good news is that the VPN didn't slow me down that much, particularly on the British and Dutch servers.
-However, the US server (which was probably being put under more stress) was a bit slower than the base tests (performed using a New York test server on testmy.net).
+As you can see from the base test results, my internet wasn't performing as fast as it is supposed to (which is pretty common where I live).
+The good news is that the VPN didn't slow me down very much, particularly on the British and Dutch servers.

 Payment and Money-back Guarantee